MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/power-platform-environments.md

 Learn how to setup and maintain [environments](/power-platform/admin/environments-overview) in Power Platform.

-## Setup Power Platform environments
+## Power Platform environment setup

 To administer environments, the [Power Platform admin center](https://aka.ms/ppac) is used to complete administrative tasks.
 Your organization will perform the following tasks, among other things: